 As part of a scheme to promote paperless working and maximise efficiency, the Committee is encouraging written submissions for this inquiry to be sent by email and marked ‘Water Quality’.

-The Committee invites written submissions on these issues by noon on Friday 8 February 2013.
+The Committee invites written submissions on these issues by midday on Friday 8 February 2013.

 Each submission should:

 - be no more than 3,000 words in length

 - be in Word format with as little use of colour or logos as possible

 - include a declaration of interests.